 Genre: The Trapper-for-Zoos Films

 Hatari! belongs to a small but persistent genre of films about big game hunters.
 Like other films in this genre, it is: Real life trapper Frank Buck was a pioneer.
-His book Bring 'em Back Alive (1930) was turned into the first of a series of Frank Buck films in 1932.
+His book Bring 'Em Back Alive (1930) was turned into the first of a series of Frank Buck films in 1932.
 Buck became a huge celebrity, and was especially popular with kids.
+Much later it becomes a TV series (1982-1983) with Bruce Boxleitner.

 Prestige directors also worked in this mode.
 John Ford shot Mogambo (1953) in Africa, with Clark Gable as the trapper-for-zoos.